CHTC/chtc-website-source/file-avail-s3.md

 $ tar -czvf job_package.tar.gz file_or_dir
 ```

-## C. Use the Transfer Server
+## D. Use the Transfer Server

 Movement of large data into/out of S3 buckets before and after jobs
-should only be performed via CHTC's transfer server, as below, and
+should be performed via CHTC's transfer server, as below, and
-**not via a CHTC submit server.** After obtaining an S3 bucket and an
+**not via a CHTC submit server.** After obtaining an account on the
-account on the transfer server, copy relevant files directly into your
+transfer server and creating an S3 bucket, copy relevant files directly into your
 home directory from your own computer:

 - Example `scp` command on your own Linux or Mac computer: